bigjoevtrj/acts_as_unique_default/readme.md

-# This gem will allow a user to set a single default object
+# This gem will allow user to set a single default object in scope